Anastasios Donis: Loan to VVV-Venlo

 On 1 February 2021, Donis moved to Eredivisie club VVV-Venlo, on a loan deal until the end of the season.

+Loan to APOEL

+On 31 August 2022, Donis moved to Cypriot First Division club APOEL, on a loan deal until the end of the season.
+On 19 July 2023, he signed a 1+1 years' contract with the Cypriot club.

 International career

 Donis has represented Greece on multiple levels.
 He would also be eligible to play for England through birth but opted to play for Greece instead.